-To specify an incremental build, you must set the IncrementalBuild property in the TFSBuild.proj file.
+To specify an incremental build, you must set the SkipClean, SkipInitialiseWorkspace, and ForceGet properties in the TFSBuild.proj file.

 To set properties in the TFSBuild.proj file

 When Team Foundation Build performs a full build, it cleans the files in the intermediate build folder and sources folder in Clean target.
 In an incremental build this target must be skipped because these files must be intact for the next build.
-To achieve this, SkipClean is set to true.
+To achieve this, set the property SkipClean to true.

-As a part of a full build, Team Foundation Build deletes the old, and recreates a new workspace to clean and synchronize the source files.
+As a part of a full build, Team Foundation Build deletes the old, and recreates a new workspace to clean and synchronize the sources files.
 In an incremental build, this target must be skipped also.
-To achieve this, SkipInitializeWorkspace is set to true.
+To achieve this, set the property SkipInitializeWorkspace to true.

 In the Get task, Team Foundation Build by default retrieves new source files and overwrites the existing files in the build workspace.
-To only retrieve the changed files, the property ForceGet is set to false.
+To only retrieve the changed files, set the property ForceGet to false.